Health Promotion Services

 The prevention and educational services offered address a variety of health issues, including violence, nutrition, stress and time management, sexual health, alcohol, tobacco and other drug use.
 Our services include educational materials, outreach presentations, special events and health consulting.
 Our health promotion team consists of professionally trained health educators, peer health educators and support staff working together to achieve the learning mission of the university.

 Julie received her Bachelor’s and Master’s degree in Health Education from Texas State University.
 She has been an Assistant Director of the Student Health Center since 2010.
-Julie plans, coordinates and supervises educational outreach and prevention for health issues through peer education, social marketing and other effective health promotion strategies.
+Julie plans, coordinates and supervises educational outreach and prevention services through peer education, social marketing, health data collection and other effective health promotion strategies.
 Prior to the Assistant Director position, she was a Peer Education and Health Education Coordinator at the Texas State Alcohol and Drug Resource Center.
-Ms. Eckert chairs the Alcohol and Drug Advisory Council and serves on variety of Student Affairs and university committees.
-Julie is a Master Certified Health Education Specialist (MCHES) and certified Alcohol Education Course for Minors Instructor.
+Julie chairs the Alcohol and Drug Advisory Council and serves on variety of Student Affairs and university committees.
+Julie is a Master Certified Health Education Specialist (MCHES).

-In her free time she enjoys movies, yoga, salsa dancing and Dallas Cowboy Football.
+In her free time she enjoys movies, yoga, salsa dancing and Dallas Cowboys Football.

 Kelsey Banton is a Health Promotion Specialist at Texas State University.
 She is an advisor for Students Against Violence and Healthy Cats and addresses sexual violence, dating/domestic violence, stalking, and harassment in the Texas State community.
 She has worked to prevent sexual violence as an advocate, activist, and educator for 13 years, focusing largely on the intersections of violence and social justice.
 She has worked and volunteered at domestic violence shelters, rape crisis centers and child advocacy centers across Texas.
 Prior to joining Texas State, Kelsey worked for San Antonio Rape Crisis Center as the Director of Education and Training where she facilitated youth-based groups and trained on the multi-disciplinary issues of interpersonal violence for diverse populations.
 Her work has allowed her to develop trainings and programming for violence prevention educators, military personnel, law enforcement, medical professionals, university faculty and staff members and school-based personnel locally and statewide.
 She was invited in 2010 to sit on the Texas Primary Prevention Planning Committee, which directs strategies and evaluation efforts for implementation of sexual violence prevention across the state of Texas.
 While earning her B.A. in Psychology at Texas Tech University, she served her community as an online and hospital advocate for survivors.